-ABA & Levin College of Law regulations require the Faculty Supervisor to provide students with the formal "learning outcomes" and "course objectives" for your externship experience.
+ABA & Levin College of Law regulations require the Faculty Supervisor to provide students with the formal "learning outcomes" and "course objectives" for externships.
+This is relevant as well for your semester-in-practice experience.
 That information is as follows:

-#1 0 #1: Operation Students will be exposed to the practice of law and able to tie the field experience to the study of law. #2: Evaluation The Faculty Supervisor and the Field Supervisor will evaluate students based on performance in the field placement and work in the course. #3: Experiential Quality The Faculty Supervisor will determine the overall quality of the placement and the student's experience based on the type of work given to the student, the opportunities provided by the placement, and the assignments completed by the student. #4: Contemporaneous Reflection Students will reflect on their experiences and goals, through regularly scheduled online classroom assignments and synchronous discussions with their Faculty Supervisor. #5: Application of Laws, Policies, Procedures, and Operational Techniques Students will recognize the purposes for, and be able to ethically apply, laws, policies, procedures, and operational techniques to law. #6: Legal Research and Analysis Students' research and analysis skills will be refreshed and used effectively in their placements. #7: Utilization of Information Students will use practice area or subject matter information to write briefs, orders, and other documents for the field placement.
+#1: Operation Students will be exposed to the practice of law and able to tie the field experience to the study of law. #2: Evaluation The Faculty Supervisor and the Field Supervisor will evaluate students based on performance in the field placement and work in the course. #3: Experiential Quality The Faculty Supervisor will determine the overall quality of the placement and the student's experience based on the type of work given to the student, the opportunities provided by the placement, and the assignments completed by the student. #4: Contemporaneous Reflection Students will reflect on their experiences and goals, through regularly scheduled classroom assignments and synchronous discussions with their Faculty Supervisor. #5: Application of Laws, Policies, Procedures, and Operational Techniques Students will recognize the purposes for, and be able to ethically apply, laws, policies, procedures, and operational techniques to law. #6: Legal Research and Analysis Students' research and analysis skills will be refreshed and used effectively in their placements. #7: Utilization of Information Students will use practice area or subject matter information to write briefs, orders, and other documents for the field placement.

-A. Summer Externship Program Learning Outcomes:
+A. Externship/SIP Program Learning Outcomes: